Soundness of Cement.

 The cement to be tested is made into a paste of specified consistency.
 In common practice, 100 gm of neat cement is mixed with water calculated at 0.72 (P) where “P” is the percentage of water required for making a paste of normal consistency.

-it is specified that this distance shall not exceed 10 mm for the cement to qualify as SOUND.
+8. It is specified that this distance shall not exceed 10 mm for the cement to qualify as SOUNDNESS CEMENT.

 Note: If the sample doesn’t comply with the specified requirements, the test should be done again from the same sample.